The boy fled, his breath coming in short pants. This room seemed perfect. An old metal staircase gave ample cover from the man chasing him.

 - The second BIONICLE film did a variation of this: Vakama was hidden using his invisibility power, and at some point, Makuta tried to taunt him out of hiding using the tactics described in this trope.

-- Used by The Monarch on The Venture Brothers, lampshaded with his comment afterward of "I know it sounds corny, but believe me, it sounded good on the speakers".
+- Used by The Monarch on The Venture Bros., lampshaded with his comment afterward of "I know it sounds corny, but believe me, it sounded good on the speakers".

 - Used in a Rugrats episode in which Angelica has a nightmare that her new baby brother is evil and can talk to her.